• Skip to primary navigation

 In Turkey, Güveç is also the name of the earthenware pot used for cooking casseroles and stews.

-These clay pots are dating back to before the Ottoman Empire, the era when the Turkic people were exploring different ways of preparing their dishes.
+These clay pots date back to before the Ottoman Empire, the era when the Turkic people were exploring different ways of preparing their dishes.

 The usage of earthenware pots for this kind of stew was popular during the Ottomans as well.